 Even though the holiday is celebrated around the world, by many diverse people groups and in various ways, there are some traditions that are uniquely American.

-For instance, in America we tend to watch movies and special programs around the Christmas holiday time.
-This gives us a chance to relax during what can be a stressful time of year.
+For instance, Americans tend to watch movies and special programs around the Christmas holiday time.
+These special shows provide a chance to relax and get in a holiday mood during what can be a stressful time of year.

-Some of our favorites include "A Charlie Brown Christmas," Director Frank Capra's "It's a Wonderful Life," "The Christmas Story," "Home Alone," "Rudolf the Red-Nosed Reindeer," "Frosty the Snowman," "The Grinch Who Stole Christmas," "Elf" and "A Miracle on 34th Street."
+Some of the favorites include "A Charlie Brown Christmas," Director Frank Capra's "It's a Wonderful Life," "The Christmas Story," "Home Alone," "Rudolf the Red-Nosed Reindeer," "Frosty the Snowman," "The Grinch Who Stole Christmas," "Elf" and "A Miracle on 34th Street."
 In addition to these older films, Hollywood usually opens blockbuster films during this time of year with hopes that Americans will be in the mood to go to the movies.
-As you plan your holiday schedule, keep movie watching fire-side chatting and popcorn in mind.
+As you plan your holiday schedule, keep watching these great movies, enjoy fire-side chatting, and continue eating popcorn.

 The Christmas Tree

 A decorated tree is usually one of the first decorative signs that the Christmas holiday season has arrived.

 These evergreen trees may be natural or artificial and are decorated with all types of baubles, lights, tinsel, garland and ornaments to suit each family or organization's particular taste.

 The history of the modern day Christmas tree is not comprehensive; however, we do know that there were reports of evergreen trees being decorated in Estonia and Latvia as early as the 15th century.